Asbestos in Drywall Tape

 Mesothelioma and Drywall Tapers

-Mesothelioma is a rare type of cancer caused by inhaling or ingesting fibers from disturbed asbestos.
+Mesothelioma is a rare type of cancer caused by breathing in or swallowing fibers from disturbed asbestos.
 Many tradesmen and construction workers were exposed to asbestos in drywall daily prior to the early 1980s.

 Asbestos was used in drywall since it was a good insulator and fire-resistant.
-It was the drywall tapers’ job to stick together pieces of drywall before sanding them down, which created huge amounts of asbestos dust.
+It was the drywall tapers’ job to stick together pieces of drywall before sanding them down.
+This created huge amounts of asbestos dust, putting tapers at risk of mesothelioma.

-Worker using drywall tapeknown health hazard among drywall tapers.
-However, as mesothelioma can take 10-50 years to develop after asbestos exposure, many tapers are just being diagnosed now — including those that served in the military decades ago.
+Worker using drywall tapeThis cancer takes 10-50 years to develop after asbestos exposure, so many tapers are just being diagnosed now — including those who served in the military decades ago.

 Thankfully, drywall tapers with mesothelioma may qualify for life-changing medical and financial benefits.
 Learn more by requesting our Free Veterans Packet.